-The photic zone is the uppermost layer of water that receives sunlight, which allows organisms like Phytoplankton and other Autotrophic organisms, to photosynthesis.
+The photic zone is the uppermost layer of water that receives sunlight, which allows organisms like phytoplankton and other Autotrophic organisms, to photosynthesis.
 Biofilms are a layer of microorganisms joined together in what appears like slime, which form on surfaces in contact with water.

 Photic zone of Autotrophic biofilms